Women

 Men shall have a benefit from what they earn, and women shall have a benefit from what they earn.
 (4:32)

 This verse, aside from giving women the right to earn, supports the economic theory of "equal pay for equal work.''
 The core of this theory is that women and men should be compensated by the work they perform regardless of gender.
 The Quran addresses this issue by referring to both genders and stating that each be compensated by their work.
 If it was intended that women receive less than men it would have been explicit.
 This is a concept that even in today's Western society has not completely been adopted.
-In a recent study Working Women magazine reported that although women's salaries in the United States are starting to catch up with men's in recent years, still women earn 5 to 15 cents less on the dollar than men working in a similar job.
+In a recent study Working Women magazine reported that although women's salaries in the United States are starting to catch up with men's in recent years, still women earn 5 to 15 cents less on the dollar than men working in a similar job.13

-14 Furthermore, historically, the Quraish women such as Khadija bint Khuwaylid and Sawdah bint Zam'ah (wives of Prophet Muhammad) are examples of women who were mothers and nurturers as well as active participants in the economy of their society.
+The rights that are given to women in the Quran are not theoretical without any application.
+In Iran Islamist women activists used texts supported by the Quran to demand a law to provide wages for housework.
+Accordingly in 1991 a law was passed under which a man divorcing his wife must first pay her housework wages.14 Furthermore, historically, the Quraish women such as Khadija bint Khuwaylid and Sawdah bint Zam'ah (wives of Prophet Muhammad) are examples of women who were mothers and nurturers as well as active participants in the economy of their society.
 Khadija was a business women whose wealth and business property gave the Prophet ease of circumstances and freedom from the cares of daily life to accomplish his mission.15 Similarly, Sawdah derived her income from her leather work industry.16 None of the Prophet's wives inherited anything from him so they were cared for by the state or they derived their own income.17 The examples of Khadija and Sawdah are important because they shed light on women's active participation in the economy during the Prophet's era.

 Islamic texts and the information of the early Islamic society and the rights given to women in the Quran are strong tools needed to fight the misogynist views now promoted to serve political and cultural stereotypes that are at odds with the intentions of the Quran.